GerritCodeReview/k8s-gerrit/operator/README.md

 - `registryUser`: User for the container registry
 - `registryPwd`: Password for the container registry
 - `ingressDomain`: Domain to be used for the ingress
+- `istioDomain`: Domain to be used for istio

 The properties should be set in the `test.properties` file.
 Alternatively, a path of a properties file can be configured by using